 Ubuntu has been a good choice to switch to Linux from other operating systems.
 The only thing that has stopped people is the hardware updates.
-Though there were NVIDIA drivers updates available but through third-party PPAs.
+However, there were NVIDIA drivers updates available but through third-party PPAs.

 SRU (Stable Release Update)